vortexlab-uclouvain/flups/README.md

 The documentation is built using Doxygen.
 To build the documentation, go to the `./doc` subfolder and type `doxygen`.
-LDFLAGS := -fopenmp -fsanitize=undefined -fsanitize=address

 ### Available compilation flags
 Here is an exhautstive list of the compilation flags that can be used to change the behavior of the code.
 To use `MY_FLAG`, simply add `-DMY_FLAG` to the variable `OPTS` in your `make_arch`.
-- `DUMP_DBG`: if specified, the solver will I/O fields using the HDF5 library. /!\ When using this option, you should also use the flag  `HAVE-HDF5` and provide the path to your `HDF5` include and libs in your `make_arch`
-- `HAVE-HDF5` : Enable the use of function to dump flups fields.
+- `HAVE_HDF5` : Enable the use of function to dump flups fields.
 When using this flag, you should detail your `HDF5` lib and include in your `make_arch`
 - `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all-to-all version.
 - `PERF_VERBOSE`: requires an extensive I/O on the communication pattern used.
 For performance tuning and debugging purpose only.
 - `NDEBUG`: use this flag to bypass various checks inside the library
 - `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve.
 Make sure you have created a folder ```./prof``` next to your executable.
-- `REORDER_RANKS`: try to reorder the MPI ranks based on the precomputed communication graph, using call to MPI_Dist_graph.
+- `REORDER_RANKS` (deprecated): try to reorder the MPI ranks based on the precomputed communication graph, using call to MPI_Dist_graph.
 We recommend the use of this feature when the number of processes > 128 and the nodes are allocated exclusive for your application, especially on fully unbounded domains.
 - `HAVE_METIS` (deprecated): in combination with REORDER_RANKS, use METIS instead of MPI_Dist_graph to partition the call graph based on the allocated ressources.
 You must hence install metis for this functionality.
 This part of the code has never been demonstrated to show a real increase of performances and therefore is depracted.
 However we still conserve the code active with this flag.
 - `COMM_DPREC`: will use the deprectated communication implementation (slower initalization time, kept for comparison purposes)
-- `BALANCE_DPREC`: will use the deprecated distribution of unknowns on the ranks
-- `MPI_40` : Use this flag to use persistent non blocking collective call in the all2all version of the code
+- `BALANCE_DPREC`: will use the deprecated distribution of unknowns on the ranks -`MPI_40` : Use this flag to apply some fancy parameters to allow faster MPI calls if you have a MPI-4.0 compliant version
 - `FFTW_FLAG` drives the flag used to init the fftw routines and can be set to ` FFTW_ESTIMATE`, ` FFTW_MEASURE`, ` FFTW_PATIENT`, or `FFTW_EXHAUSTIVE`.
 - `MPI_NO_ALLOC` Use this flag to use the system allocation functions instead of the MPI ones whan allocating data.
 - `MPI_BATCH_SEND=x` will have `x` non-blocking active send request, set to `INT_MAX` to send them all at once